codophilic/Learn-Java/Java-II.md

     - So, just like how passengers with higher priority (first-class tickets) go through security first, elements with higher priority are served first in a Priority Queue, no matter the order of insertion.
 - A PriorityQueue is used when the objects are supposed to be processed based on the priority.
 It is known that a Queue follows the First-In-First-Out algorithm, but sometimes the elements of the queue are needed to be processed according to the priority, that’s when the PriorityQueue comes into play.
 - A PriorityQueue is a type of queue that arranges elements based on their priority values.
 Elements with higher priority values are typically retrieved or removed before elements with lower priority values.
 Each element has a priority value associated with it.
-- What are the pre-defined priorities values?
+- What are the priorities values?
     - In a PriorityQueue, the priority values is a way to decide the importance of each element.
+    - In a Priority Queue, **smaller numbers usually represent more urgent or higher-priority tasks**.
+This is just a convention, similar to how in sports rankings, being ranked 1st means you are the best.
+The queue always picks the element with the smallest value because it's considered the most important.
-    -
+    - Example:
+        - In a PriorityQueue containing these numbers: `[7, 2, 5]`.
+2 has the highest priority because it's the smallest number.

+- Lets see a code example

 ![alt text](image-22.png)